wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 A **CORS policy** is something that happens on the server, there is nothing you can do in the browser about this.

-The server will have a CORS poicy that has some rules such as "wesbos.com is allowed to ask for data and we will return it".
+The server will have a CORS policy that has some rules such as "wesbos.com is allowed to ask for data and we will return it".

 In our example, the recipepuppy.com server must specify which domain names are allowed to transfer data from it, and that has to happen on the server of the person that has the data.